The Best Business in the World

 Cost of Failure

-A Forex trading business not only avoids most of the drawbacks of traditional entrepreneurship, it provides many additional benefits as well.
+A Forex trading business not only avoids most of the drawbacks of traditional entrepreneurship, it provides many extra benefits.

 Ease of Leverage